aloonj/coral-app/backend/DEPLOYMENT.md

 ./deploy.sh production
 ```

+Note: The environment parameter is now required.
+The script will exit with an error if no environment is specified.

 This will:
 1. Stop any running development apps
 2. Start or restart all production apps with the correct environment settings